-CRISIL MI&A expects POL traffic to grow by 4-7% in fiscal 2023, after an increase of 8.2% in fiscal 2022 due to revival of demand across all end-user industries and strong growth in India's GDP.
-The growth in fiscal 2023 would be attributable to a reviving economy as consumption returns to pre-COVID levels.
-The growth would be supported by an increase in the consumption of transportation fuels as well as industrial fuels.
-This is in contrast to a 11.2% decline in fiscal 2021 due to a sharp decline in crude oil imports and lower consumption of petroleum products on account of elevated prices.
-Coastal traffic is also expected to increase by 5-8% in fiscal 2023 on the back of high utilization levels at refineries.
+CRISIL MI&A expects POL traffic to grow by 2-5% in fiscal 2024, after an increase of 5% in fiscal 2023 due to revival of demand across all end-user industries and strong growth in India's GDP.
+The growth was supported by an increase in the consumption of transportation fuels as well as industrial fuels.

 In fiscal 2024, the growth in POL traffic is expected to moderate to 2-5% in line with the moderation expected in economic activity and fuel demand.
+Higher throughput at refineries is likely to result in coastal traffic growth of 2-5%.

-Over fiscal 2023-28, the POL traffic is expected to plateau at a 3-6% CAGR, due to moderation in consumption and slightly lower utilization of refineries.
-Crude oil and product demand growth is expected to moderate from 5.6% over last five years to 3-6% over next five years due to alternate fuels & increasing efficiencies of automobiles.
+Over fiscal 2024-28, the POL traffic is expected to plateau at a 2-5% CAGR, due to moderation in consumption and slightly lower utilization of refineries.
+Crude oil and product demand is expected to moderate to 3-4% over next five years due to alternate fuels & increasing efficiencies of automobiles.